rktjmp/hotpot.nvim/README.md

 ![logo](images/logo.png)

-# 🍲 Hotpot - Seemless Fennel inside Neovim
+# 🍲 Hotpot - Seamless Fennel inside Neovim

 > You take this home, throw it in a pot, add some broth, some neovim... baby,
 > you got a stew going!